blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Hindu Denominations.md

 			- When the Soul realizes that it is distinct from Nature and that it cannot evolve, Nature also stops evolving for that Soul.
 			- **Moksha** (Liberation) is the natural goal of every Soul.
 		- Cause and Effect
-			- The Sankhya Darshana is based on **Sat-Kaarya Vaada** (Proposition that Effects are Existent)
+			- The Saankhya Darshana is based on **Sat-Kaarya Vaada** (Proposition that Effects are Existent)
 				- The effect is pre-existent in the cause, so nothing new is ever created
 				- The effect seems distinct from the cause due to an illusion, or Maya
 				- Maya has two powers (an idea from Vedanta, but applies here)
 					- **Avarna** (Veiling)
 					- **Vikshepa** (Projection)
 				- The effect is not a material change in Prakriti, but is a transformation of it (think matrix transformations)
-			- Sankhya Darshana explains Sat-Kaarya Vaada based on Prakriti-Parinama Vaada (Proposition of Transformation of Nature)
+			- Saankhya Darshana explains Sat-Kaarya Vaada based on Prakriti-Parinama Vaada (Proposition of Transformation of Nature)
 		- Cosmic Evolution
-			- According to Sankhya, Nature is the source of the world becoming
+			- According to Saankhya, Nature is the source of the world becoming
 			- Nature is pure potentiality that evolves into 24 **Tattvas** (Fundamental Elements)
 			- The evolution happens due to tensions of the three **Gunas** (Traits) of Nature
 				- **Sattva** - Balance and Equilibrium (e.g. Poise, Fineness, Lightness, Illumination, Joy)